Common Plymouth Duster, Valiant, Dart, Demon (etc.) Repairs

 Replacing the resistor was in fact easy, and was the problem.
 I'm wheeled again, for only $6.50.
 And if it weren't for your page, I'd have spent $50 for a tow, and maybe $50 labor on top of $6.50 parts...

-Unknown to most mechanics is the crankcase ventilation system and the crankcase inlet air cleaner, which should be cleaned once a year to avoid power loss and smoke.
+The crankcase ventilation system and the crankcase inlet air cleaner should be cleaned once a year to avoid power loss and smoke.
 Some reported that the filter on their charcoal canister also had to be replaced fairly often.
+These are sometimes original and uncleaned.

-Wet weather stalling and idle problems can be fixed by using a high quality distributor cap and rotor (e.g. Blue Streak), distributor cap gasket (Standard PN AL-483G), silicone covered lifetime-warranty wires, and by putting weatherstrip foam over the ignition and voltage regular modules.
+Wet weather stalling and idle problems can be fixed by using a high quality distributor cap and rotor (e.g. Standard CH-410 and ACCEL 130319), distributor cap gasket (Standard PN AL-483G), silicone covered wires (e.g. Magnecor or Aurora), and by putting weatherstrip foam over the ignition and voltage regular modules.

 A common problem on slant six engines is exhaust manifold cracking.
 Wes Moeller suggested getting a Dutra Dual Exhasut Manifold.
 He casts new manifolds for the first three cylinders, then you modify a stock exhaust manifold by cutting off the front leg in front of the outlet and capping the opening.
-"This way you can have dual exhaust by having a muffler shop adding just one pipe, or just run a short pipe from the new front manifold into the existing pipe.
-Even though the exhaust manifold you have now is cracked, you still might be able to use it."
+Then, Dan Stern says, use a 2-into-1 Wye (“Y") pipe such as Flowmaster 200225.
+Use a cracked exhaust manifold by sending it to Doug Dutra to make into the rear-3 part of the Dutra Dual system.

 See the "instrument panel and controls" section for more failures to start.